daizoru/node-sampler/README.md

  Record byte streams/events (eg. twitter, music, IRC, Apache logs..) and play them back (eg. to test or debug an app, reproduce errors, simulate events)

- One the of main features is that you can control the rate speed, very useful to train machine learning algorithms on historic data (eg. Twitter streams)
+ One the of main features is that you can control the speed speed, very useful to train machine learning algorithms on historic data (eg. Twitter streams)

 ### Current status